ScicraftLearn/Installer/README.md

 After this you can create an executable from the script version.

-## Adding a new content to the installer
+## Adding new content to the installer

 There is a config.json file provided.
 This file contains all the information about the content that can be installed.